WinUpGo

 Senegal is one of the most developed and liberal gambling markets in Africa.

-Unlike many Islamic countries in the region, gambling is not prohibited here,
+Unlike many Islamic countries in the region, gambling is not prohibited here, but rather regulated and used as a source of income and tourism.

-and is actively developing it under the supervision of the Ministry of Finance and Tourism.
+The state is aware of the economic potential of the gambling business and is actively developing it under the control of the Ministry of Finance and Tourism.

-where casinos, lotteries and online platforms operate officially.
+As a result, Senegal has become a hub for legal gambling in West Africa, where casinos, lotteries and online platforms operate officially.

 Historical background